jemmy512/book-notes/Linux/LinuxKernel.md

   /* We have to drop the new item inside our item list to keep track of it */ spin_lock_irq(&ep->wq.lock);

-  /* record NAPI ID of new item if present */ ep_set_busy_poll_napi_id(epi);
+  /* Set epoll busy poll NAPI ID from sk. */ ep_set_busy_poll_napi_id(epi);

   /* If the file is already "ready" we drop it inside the ready list */